 ACT 48 credit - Door Prizes - Snacks

 Join us for an afternoon of taste-testing through hands-on art making and learning workshops with Tyler's Art and Art Education and Community Arts Practices faculty and staff.
-This professional development event is co-sponsored by Art Education and Community Art Practices, Tyler Admissions and Tyler Continuing Education.
+Now in it's second year, this professional development event is co-sponsored by Art Education and Community Art Practices and Tyler Continuing Education.
 We look forward to feasting with you!

 ACT 48 CREDIT